-Friedman was a Austrian (later Czechoslovkian) portrait painter, etcher, and sign-painter, who after surviving the Holocaust, ended up settling with his family in St. Louis in 1956 as a sign-painter of outdoor Budweiser advertisements and later becoming an American citizen.
-His visits to St. Louis area libraries between 1962 - 1967 provided an escape to him as he relived his memories of ghettos and concentration camps while creating a series of Holocaust-themed paintings.
+Friedman (originally Friedmann) was a Austrian painter, portraitist, graphic artist, and commercial artist, known for his ability to paint and sketch portraits from real life.
+After surviving the Holocaust, Friedman settled with his family in St. Louis in 1956, where he worked as a sign-painter of outdoor Budweiser advertisements.
+In 1960 the family became American citizens and dropped the second n from their surname.
+His visits to St. Louis area libraries between 1962 - 1967 provided an escape to him as he relived his memories of ghettos and concentration camps while creating a series of Holocaust-themed charcoal drawings.

 at University City Public Library, February 2, 1963